How to evaluate TTS models for realtime conversational AI

 Evaluate your voice stack as a unified pipeline, not as independent components.
 The interactions between pieces matter as much as the pieces themselves.

-Run A/B tests with real users
+Why should you run A/B tests with real users?

 Offline evaluation only gets you so far.
 The real test is how models perform with actual users.